๐ Table of Contents

 AI Integration

 Both editors support AI assistants.
 VS Code has the advantage of compatibility with every AI extension โ Copilot, Continue, Cline, and all the Cursor-derived tools.
 Zed has built-in AI assistant features (inline completion, chat) and supports Copilot.
+Note that Zed's built-in AI requires you to bring your own API key โ it's not a free, out-of-the-box service like Copilot's integrated experience.
 The experience is more integrated in Zed but less extensible.

 Collaborative Editing